-The Corporate Governance Framework has been in place at Staffordshire Commissioner Fire and Rescue Authority for the year ended 31st March 2023 and up to the date of approval of the 2022/23 Statement of Accounts.
+The Corporate Governance Framework has been in place at Staffordshire Commissioner Fire and Rescue Authority for the year ended 31st March 2024 and up to the date of approval of the 2023/24 Statement of Accounts.

 A new Corporate Governance Framework was introduced on 1 August 2018 following the change in governance arrangements.
-The key elements of the Governance Framework are as follows:
+The key elements of the Governance Framework in place during 2023/24 are as follows: